Term structure modelling with overnight rates beyond stochastic continuity: The affine framework for overnight rate modelling

 \subsection{Affine models for overnight rates}

-In interest rate theory, a widely used approach consists in modelling directly the short rate, computing ZCB and derivative prices by risk-neutral valuation (compare with Section \ref{sec:classical}).
-If the short rate model is sufficiently tractable (e.g., in the case of affine models as in \cite[Section 13]{DuffieFilipovicSchachermayer}), then explicit valuation formulae for ZCBs and interest rate derivatives can be easily obtained.
-In this section, we show how this short rate approach can be extended to the case of overnight rates driven by affine semimartingales with stochastic discontinuities.
+A widely used approach in interest rate theory consists in modelling the short rate and computing bond and derivative prices by risk-neutral valuation.
+If the short-rate model is sufficiently tractable (e.g., in the case of affine models as in \cite[Section 13]{DuffieFilipovicSchachermayer}), then explicit valuation formulas for bond prices and interest rate derivatives can be obtained.
+In this section, we show how this short-rate approach can be extended to the case of affine semimartingales with stochastic discontinuities.